 Turn off Hardware Acceleration.

 We must now turn off Hardware Acceleration.
-Certain applications have Hardware Acceleration activated by default while playing games.
+Specific applications have Hardware Acceleration activated by default while playing games.
 This affects your performance by consuming a portion of the CPU’s power.
-This is due to the fact that certain apps employ Hardware Acceleration to run more effectively and perform sophisticated but useless tasks like resource offloading differently.
+Certain apps employ Hardware Acceleration to run more effectively and perform sophisticated but useless tasks like resource offloading differently.
 The capability is accessible in many programs, but we will disable it in the most often used ones.

 We’ll then disable it in the browser.

-- Launch Google Chrome > Click the three dots in the upper right corner > Settings.
+1. Launch Google Chrome > Click the three dots in the upper right corner > Settings.turn off hardware acceleration in chrome

 See also: Fix: The Division Error Code Romeo 20310358 – Complete Guide